Free cooling with air

 Savings across many dimensions

 Using free cooling with water and a well-designed gasketed plate heat exchanger improves the cost-efficiency and sustainability of your data center in many ways.
-We know this because using AHRI performance certified heat exchangers has been proved to reduce your power usage effectiveness (PUE) by 2 %.
+We know this because using AHRI performance certified heat exchangers has been proven to reduce your power usage effectiveness (PUE) by 2%.
 It will even decrease the carbon usage effectiveness (CUE) of your facility by the same amount.
 Plus, a heat exchanger in your cooling system enables more efficient heat recovery and lower OPEX as a result.

 Questions?
 Challenges?
 Support?
 Don’t worry – that’s what we’re here for.

-Mark Smith recently joined the Alfa Laval Data Centers Cooling Solution Team, focusing on the Enterprise segment.
+Mark Smith is a member of the Alfa Laval Data Center Cooling Solutions Team, focusing on the Enterprise segment.
 He has worked over the past decade in multiple capacities in application engineering and technical sales.
-Mark holds a Mechanical Engineering B.S. degree from University at Buffalo
+Mark holds a Mechanical Engineering B.S. degree from University at Buffalo.